 It's never worth it and it makes you feel like a cornucopia!
 Eat until you are no longer hungry and stop before you are full.
-One of the best things about holiday meals are the leftovers so don't over do it in one meal - save plenty for leftovers for the family to enjoy for the next couple of days.
+One of the best things about holiday meals is the leftovers so don't overdo it in one meal - save plenty for leftovers for the family to enjoy for the next couple of days.

 3. ENJOY YOUR FOOD

 Meaning chew your food s l o w l y to taste the amazing flavors!
 This also helps your body digest your food more easily + will help you eat slower as you tend to eat less.
 Slow down and enjoy the food are eating with the people you are with.

 Enjoy the sweet potatoes before regular potatoes because they are a great prebiotic to help your gut digest that holiday food PLUS high in beta-carotene and vitamin E + C WHILE ALSO being a good source of fiber, potassium, iron and vitamin B6.
 So many great added benefits to this potato swap!
 You can either make sweet potato mash or I love my sweet potato hash that is straight out of my Core Nutrition program!